VeritasOS/netbackup-api-code-samples/recipes/perl/assets/README.md

 ### NetBackup API Code Samples for perl

-This directory contains code samples to invoke NetBackup VMware GET ASSETS APIs using perl.
+This directory contains code samples to invoke NetBackup VMware Assets API using perl.

 #### Disclaimer